AI Setup

 - Press Alt+T (or right-click > Transform).

-- The Transform panel shows built-in text transforms (UPPERCASE, lowercase, Title Case, Trim whitespace) and your AI prompts below.
+- The Transform panel shows built-in text transforms (UPPERCASE, lowercase, Title Case, Trim whitespace, Remove spaces, Single line, Sort lines, Remove duplicates) and your AI prompts below.
+Use the search box to filter.

 - Click an AI prompt.
 The text is sent to your provider.